LSSTDESC/gwStreetlights/CBCCats/README.md

         -  `SepBilbyBySNR.py`
         -  `Selecting catalogs.ipynb`
 4. Read a base `.ini` file associated with a `bilby_pipe` submission, and appends the necessary lines to the file for job submission based on the CBC samples.
-    - `iniLineMaker.ipynb` is the script to do this.
+    - `iniLineMaker.py` is the script to do this.

 The simulated catalogs are saved in the `~/data/` folder, with a readme detailing the specifics of each catalog